mmrubayet/CraigsList_Scraping/README.md

 #
 For this project we need to install **Scrapy**, a web scraping framework written in python.

+##### Note: *To go through this project, you need to know the basics of python as well as command line/terminal, and have installed python in your system.*

 *To install Scrapy:*
 ```
 pip install scrapy